qrzn23/min/wip/magick/content.md

-complete isolation, yet transmitting the word of his superior clearly, forcibly and subtlv; and the comprehension and use of the Revolution of the wheel of force, under its three successive forms of Radiation, Conduction and Convection (Mercury, Sulphur, Sart ; or Sattvas, Rajas, Tamas), with their corresponding natures on
+complete isolation, yet transmitting the word of his superior clearly, forcibly and subtlv; and the comprehension and use of the Revolution of the wheel of force, under its three successive forms of Radiation, Conduction and Convection (Mercury, Sulphur, Sart; or Sattvas, Rajas, Tamas), with their corresponding natures on